RetroZelda/photo-display/README.md

 ./run.sh will run everything.
 use --offline to make it run offline.
-Make sure to run it once online so it can sync with immich
+Make sure to run it once online so it can sync with immich use --force-refresh to clean all local data and redownload everything.
+Use this if you change your config.json.
+Must be online. use --clean to clean all local data

 ./run_with_wifi.sh will attempt to startup wifi and shutdown wifi before running the script.
 If it cant connect to wifi then it will run with --offline